Skip to main content

 fastskill search "text processing"

-fastskill search "analyze data" --format xml
+fastskill search "analyze data" --local

-fastskill search "convert files" --format json
+fastskill search "convert files" --limit 5 --json

-fastskill search "process text" --limit 5
+fastskill search "process text" --repository my-repo

 Options:

-• <QUERY>: Search query (natural language)
+• <QUERY>: Search string

-• --limit <N>: Maximum number of results to return (default: 10)
+• -l, --limit <N>: Max results (default: 10)

 Output: